Madison Hedgecock: New York Giants

 Said Hedgecock, "I just block.
 I just square my guys."

 Hedgecock's impressive run blocking led to 1,000 rushing yards for both Brandon Jacobs and Derrick Ward during the 2008 NFL season.
 In 2009 Hedgecock played the season with a torn labrum for which he had off-season surgery.
 The following season, 2010, he had a hamstring injury that landed him on injured reserve after only four games that season.

-He was released by the Giants on July 28, 2011 due to failing his physical.
+He was released by the Giants on July 28, 2011, due to failing his physical.
 Hedgecock stated his degenerative disc disease in his back would likely end his career, "I'm old and beat up," Hedgecock said.
 "If I keep playing, it's going to get worse and worse.
 My hamstring (2010 injury), was because of the back being out of whack."
 He also wished his replacement well, "Hopefully, they can get somebody else to do what I used to do.
 Maybe one of the younger guys will step up and do a good job there."

 Hedgecock said he was contacted by one of his former coaches (who then was a head coach on a team in the midwest) to see if he was physically able to play a role in blocking for a "consistent 1,500 rusher" but had to decline the invitation due to the severity of his back.
 He also heard from the head coach who once let him go, and "we buried the hatchet". "'He told me releasing me was as big a mistake as he made there and my replacement let him down'.
 "That made up for it and I never wish a man ill for things in that are in the past", said Hedgecock.

-Personal
+Personal life

 In his free time, Hedgecock enjoys farming and researching American history.
 He is particularly interested in the American Civil War.
 He is also a NASCAR fan.
 In addition, Madison hosts an annual summer football camp for children ages 7–18 at William Paterson University in Wayne, New Jersey.